Frequently Asked Questions

 The Section is set when you actually register for a class.
 You can choose different sessions to determine if each has different requirements.

-Are there any programs that will assist me with the cost of the Edmonds CC Project Management program?
+Are there any programs that will assist me with the cost of the Edmonds College Project Management program?

 You may be eligible for funding assistance depending on your situation.
 To explore potential funding assistance, please visit the Paying for College page.